xonixx/xonixx.github.io/optimize_tests.md

 ***

-To illustrate the last point let's take a look at a set of (repetitive) tests we had before the refactoring:
+To illustrate the last point, let's take a look at the set of (repetitive) tests we had before the refactoring:

 ```java